K-V-Dylla/MyWebpage/content/project/Flyfood-Mover/index.md

 share: false
 ---

-**Motivation:** For my most recent research project at Caltech [(preprint)](https://www.biorxiv.org/content/10.1101/2023.01.08.523155v1), I needed a way to rear fruit flies in an environment where they could be exposed to
+**Motivation:** In my most recent research project at Caltech [(preprint)](https://www.biorxiv.org/content/10.1101/2023.01.08.523155v1), I needed a way to rear fruit flies in an environment where they could undergo exposure to:

-**(1)** either food or odor in an alternating manner ('unpaired'; 30-min intervals, over the course of 2 days)
+**(1)** either food or odor in an alternating manner ('unpaired'; 30-min intervals over the course of 2 days)
 or
-**(2)** both odor and food simultaneously, followed by a stimulus-free period ('paired'; 30-min intervals, over the course of 2 days).
+**(2)** both odor and food simultaneously, followed by a stimulus-free period ('paired'; 30-min intervals over the course of 2 days).

-It was clear that this process had to be automatized.
-Hence, I collaborated with Daniel Wagenaar and Elizabeth Hong to design and build such a device.
-It got the nickname 'Flyfood-Mover', capturing it's function quite accurately.
+Obviously, this process had to be automatized.
+Hence, I collaborated with Daniel Wagenaar and Elizabeth Hong to design and build a device specifically for this purpose.
+The device got the nickname 'Flyfood-Mover', capturing it's function quite accurately.

 {{< figure library="true" src="FFM-schematics.jpg" width="50%" title="Schematic view of the Flyfood-Mover (Dylla et al., 2023)." lightbox="false" >}}